-The National Association of Insurance Commissioners' (NAIC's) annual budget process is an open and deliberative process among the NAIC members and members of the insurance industry.
-NAIC budgets have historically offered a high level of disclosure for a nonprofit budget.
-Throughout the development of the NAIC's budget, there are numerous and detailed reviews by all levels of management, the NAIC Officers, the NAIC Executive (EX) Committee, the Internal Administration (EX1) Subcommittee, and ultimately the full NAIC membership.
+The NAIC's annual budget process is an open and deliberative process among the NAIC members and members of the insurance industry.
+NAIC budgets have historically offered a high level of disclosure for a non-profit budget.
+Throughout the development of the NAIC's budget, there are numerous and detailed reviews by all levels of management, the NAIC Officers, the NAIC Executive (EX) Committee, and the Internal Administration (EX1) Subcommittee.
 As stated in Article IV of the NAIC Bylaws, the budget is released to the public for comment before final consideration and adoption.

 NAIC 2014 Budget

 The NAIC adopted its 2014 Budget the Joint Meeting of the Executive and Plenary Committees at the 2014 Fall National Meeting.
 The budget includes total revenues of $89.5 million and total expenses of $93.0 million.